English and Cultural Studies

-The Masters Program in English
+The Masters Program in English and Cultural Studies

 The English Department offers MA students a program that best suits their interests and goals.
 We provide a valuable learning experience to those students interested in the MA as a terminal degree, while also providing those students interested in further study with the skills and knowledge they need to pursue doctoral studies.
 Graduates with a BA, HBA or Concurrent Education degree majoring in English have a number of good reasons to continue their study of literature with us.

 Our MA program offers students the opportunity to pursue their scholarly interests in the way that best suits them, as we offer a number of different program options: the traditional thesis option for those students who want the experience of writing an in-depth study on their topic of choice; a coursework option that provides students with coverage of many fields and the experience of working with a larger number of professors; and a research-project option that combines the two.

 We also offer two innovative programs that are unique to Lakehead.
 The creative-project option allows students to write a creative work, while still engaging in critical analysis of the genre and form in which they are writing.
 Past creative-projects have included works in fantasy, children’s literature, poetry, and creative non-fiction.
 Our program also offers a collaborative graduate program with a specialization in Gender and Women’s Studies, giving students the opportunity to benefit from the expertise of both departments, to focus more closely on issues of gender, and to graduate with a combined degree, qualifying them for further education in both fields.

 For more information on our programs, please visit the English department’s graduate studies site: https://www.lakeheadu.ca/academics/departments/english/graduate-studies-english/graduate-program-description